-Question Check if 'Yes' 20 Will the project involve a point source discharge to waters of the Commonwealth? □ yes 21 Will the project involve a construction activity that results in earth disturbance greater than 1 acre? □yes 22 Does the project involve any of the following: placement of fill, excavation within or placement of a structure, located in, along, across or projecting into a watercourse, floodway or body of water (including wetlands)? 🗆 yes 23 Will this project involve construction, modification, removal or destruction of a highway obstruction or an obstruction in a floodplain constructed, owned or maintained by the Commonwealth or a political subdivision of the Commonwealth? □yes 24 Does the project involve construction, modification or removal of a dam or interfere with the flow from or otherwise impact a dam? □ yes 25 Will the construction or operation of this project involve the generation of Hazardous, Residual or Municipal waste including contaminated soil or contaminated dredged material? □yes 26 Will the construction or operation of this project involve the transportation, treatment, storage, processing, reuse or recycling, or disposal of Hazardous, Residual or Municipal waste including contaminated soil or contaminated dredged material? □yes 27 Will the project involve construction/demolition and deconstruction operations? □yes 28 Will the project involve the use or disposal of a radiation source (e.g. radioactive material or X-ray equipment)? yes 29 Does the project include abandonment, removal, or plugging of water lines or water wells? □yes 30 Will the project include infiltration of storm water or waste water to ground water within one-half mile of a public water supply well, spring or infiltration gallery? 🗆 yes application.
-Submitting information through PACT will only provide you with the report which will inform your permit application process.
-PACT will also provide information about contacting your DEP regional office to schedule a pre-application meeting or to contact with questions.
-During the pre-application phase of a project, project owners or landowners should stay in contact with the Community Clean Water Action Plan Coordinator to ensure that the planned project will be eligible for BMP credits under your Countywide Action Plan.
+PA .GC GOV OFFICIAL APP Tom Wolf, Governor Patrick McDonnell, Secretary DEP DEP Permit Application Consultation Tool Projec ct Information Questionnaire DEP Resources notific cations that may be necessary.
+The re uestions the tool will generate a report that propert will also provide references that can be consplication forms and relevant instructions.
+Question 20 Will the project involve a point source discharge to waters of the Commonwealth?
+21 Will the project involve a construction activity that results in earth disturbance greater than 1 acre?
+22 Does the project involve any of the following: placement of fill, excavation within or placement of a structure, located in, along, across or projecting into a watercourse, floodway or body of water (including wetlands)?
+23 Will this project involve construction, modification, removal or destruction of a highway obstruction or an obstruction in a floodplain constructed, owned or maintained by the Commonwealth or a political subdivision of the Commonwealth?
+24 Does the project involve construction, modification or removal of a dam or interfere with the flow from or otherwise impact a dam?
+25 Will the construction or operation of this project involve the generation of Hazardous, Residual or Municipal waste including contaminated soil or contaminated dredged material?
+26 Will the construction or operation of this project involve the transportation, treatment, storage, processing, reuse or recycling, or disposal of Hazardous, Residual or Municipal waste including contaminated soil or contaminated dredged material?
+27 7 Will the project involve construction/demolition and deconstruction operations?
+28 Will the project involve the use or disposal of a radiation source (e.g. radioactive material or X-ray equipment)?
+29 9 Does the project include abandonment, removal, or plugging of water lines or water wells?
+30 Will the project include infiltration of storm water or waste water to ground water within one-half mile of a public water supply well, spring or infiltration gallery?